Component: Form management - Data management

 Custom fields

-Besides the list of system fields retrieved from CW data source, you can also add custom fields to be used in building the form.
+Besides the list of system fields retrieved from the CW data source, you can also add custom fields to be used in building the form.

-The Custom fields list includes all created custom fields under the selected data source.
+The Custom fields list includes all custom fields created under the selected data source.

 - Add new custom field